AkashKV-1998/Keypoint-Based-Detection-and-Region-Growing-Based-Localization-of-Copy-Move-Forgery-in-Digital-Image/README.md

 **This repository contains analysis and results of different copy-move forgery detection approaches.

-## A brief Introduction to Copy-Move Forgery
+## A Brief Introduction to Copy-Move Forgery

 ### Abstract